jerryjappinen/dark-mode-offenders/README.md

 # Dark Mode Offenders

-Wall of shame for apps and services that fail at dark and light theme support.
+Many apps and services do a great job with their light and dark mode support.
+This is a wall of shame for those that do not.

 |App|Web|Mobile app|Desktop app|
 |-|:-:|:-:|:-:|